Lawsuit: 100,000 noncitizens registered to vote in Pennsylvania

 One man, Felipe Rojas-Orta, canceled his registration last year, filing a handwritten note saying he was not a citizen.
 He had, however, registered as a Democrat and voted in three separate elections, including most recently 2016, the year of the presidential race.

-Another woman had her registration canceled in 2006 as a noncitizen, yet re-registered to vote twice — and cast ballots in some elections.
-That woman is still active in the system, the lawsuit says.
+A woman had her registration canceled in 2006 as a noncitizen, yet re-registered to vote twice — and cast ballots in some elections.
+That woman, a registered Democrat, is still active in the system, the lawsuit says.

+Yet another woman voted in 2008 and 2012, had her registration canceled in 2014 because she wasn’t a citizen, then reregistered and voted in 2016, according to documents filed in court.
+She was registered as a Democrat.

-The federal “motor-voter” law requires states to make voter registration available at motor vehicle bureaus, but also pushes states to try to keep their voter roles clean.
+The federal “motor-voter” law requires states to make voter registration available at motor vehicle bureaus, but also pushes states to try to keep their voter rolls clean.
 Under the law, private parties can sue to press states to perform the cleansing.

+Pennsylvania officials repeatedly refused requests under the law, according to the lawsuit.
+The state would only let the PILF look at records related to voters stripped from the rolls because of death or change of residence.

 The Washington Times Comment Policy